sjwatts119/livewire-wizard/README.md

 composer install
 ```

-Then, you can run the tests:
+Then run the tests using:

 ```bash
 composer test